nicktz4/NeuronsXnets/README.md

 - The dataset highlights how experience and repeated exposure can shape neural activity, even in the absence of reinforcement or task demands.

 **Use cases:** Analyzing neural plasticity, adaptation over repeated exposures, and dynamics of passive learning.

 ---

+## Dataset 3: POC-neurolingo-kmeans

+This repository contains code, data, and results from applying **K-Means clustering** to a large resting-state fMRI dataset.
+The primary objective is to evaluate the reproducibility of brain connectivity patterns across different clustering distances.

+### Overview of the Experiment
+We utilized a large resting-state fMRI dataset consisting of **20-minute recordings from 285 participants (~60 GB)**.
+The dataset was originally described in [Lumaca et al. (2024)](https://www.nature.com/articles/s41467-024-52479-z).

+---